exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 -->

 Please note that
 * Only file system objects on the daemon machine can be mounted.
-This applies to ordinary directories as well as `docker.sock`
+This applies to ordinary directories as well as `docker.sock`.
 * Mounting `docker.sock` does not work on Windows.

 ```shell